codecov/codecov-action/README.md

 ## Usage

-To integrate Codecov with your Actions pipline, specify the name of this repository with a tag number as a 'step' within your 'workflow.yml' file.
+To integrate Codecov with your Actions pipline, specify the name of this repository with a tag number as a `step` within your `workflow.yml` file.
 Optionally, you can choose to include up to four different inputs to customize the upload context.

 Inside your `.github/workflows/workflow.yml` file: